Dr. Sampurnanand Medical College: History

 It was established in 1965.
 In 1974–75 postgraduate course were also started.
 Presently post graduation is available in 19 different fields.
 It serves the population of western Rajasthan.
 Every year about 250 students enter MBBS course via NEET UG.
 Entrance to post graduate courses are via Rajasthan PrePG and All India Pre PG Exam.

-It serves as leading trauma center and tertiary care center in the western Rajasthan.
+It serves as a trauma center and tertiary care center in the western Rajasthan.
 The following hospitals are attached to it :